rcgsheffield/Sheffield_RCC_Docs/ronin/object-storage.rst

     To understand more about how versioning works the AWS documentation on `versioning <https://docs.aws.amazon.com/AmazonS3/latest/userguide/versioning-workflows.html>`__ is the best place to look.

-Enabling versioning in Ronin couldn't be simpler **but reader beware!** once versioning is enabled it cannot then be fully disabled, only "suspended" details of which are explained in the AWS documentation `Working with objects in a versioning-suspended bucket <https://docs.aws.amazon.com/AmazonS3/latest/userguide/VersionSuspendedBehavior.html>`__
+Enabling versioning in Ronin couldn't be simpler **but reader beware!** once versioning is enabled it cannot then be fully disabled, only "suspended".
+Details of which are explained in the AWS documentation `Working with objects in a versioning-suspended bucket <https://docs.aws.amazon.com/AmazonS3/latest/userguide/VersionSuspendedBehavior.html>`__

 .. image:: images/object-storage/versioning.png
     :align: center